EmmanuelEO/ShopifyApp/README.md

-# ShopifyApp to help users to manager their Inventory
+# ShopifyApp to help users effectively manage their Inventory

 ## Customized the App with Basic CRUD functionality to include:
 - Creating Inventory Items